wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out how to install Open Distro for Elasticsearch and Open Distro for Kibana using an automated script.
+  :description: Check out how to install Open Distro for Elasticsearch and Open Distro for Kibana using a script that automates the installation process.

 .. _unattended_distributed_elasticsearch: